OutSystems/docs-support/src/community/customer-portal.md

 * Register support cases in infrastructures the user is associated with.
 * Remove contacts.
 * [Register](https://success.outsystems.com/Support/Enterprise_Customers/Licensing/Manage_and_Upgrade/03_Get_a_license_file_for_an_environment#Registering_your_environment_(using_the_serial_number)), [release](https://success.outsystems.com/Support/Enterprise_Customers/Licensing/Manage_and_Upgrade/05_How_to_free_up_an_existing_environment_in_licensing) environment slots, and download licenses.
-* Receive notifications regarding disruptive and security events.
+* Receive notifications regarding disruptive.
 * Receive license expiration notifications.